 3. What are the key areas they need to check?

 This person is not meant to babysit you, but to help keep you honest with yourself.
 They should be supportive but not a yes man.

 - Watch this presentation from Fidelity on How to Create a Trading Plan.

-- For an in depth training on how to keep your emotions out of trading, check out this training called Trade Hacks.
-If you have ever found yourself scared to place a trade, or taking losses when you do not know why, this trading will help.
+- For an in-depth training on how to keep your emotions out of trading, check out this training called Trade Hacks.
+If you have ever found yourself scared to place a trade, or taking losses when you do not know why, this training will help.
 The tricks I share in this training literally turned me from a losing trader into a profitable one, almost overnight.